 Nikko is such a vast area of shrines and temples that it is almost overwhelming!
 We spent one full day there, and that was enough.
 I`m glad we didn`t spend more days in Nikko as we felt a bit templed out after this. 🙂

-Nikko is great if you don`t have that much time in Japan and want to see many temples and shrines in a short period.
+Nikko is great, especially if you don`t have that much time in Japan and want to see many temples and shrines within a short period.

 How To Get To Nikko?

-The best way to reach Nikko is by train from Tokyo.
-Take the Tobu Nikko line from Asakusa Station in Tokyo:
+The best and fastest way to reach Nikko is by train from Tokyo.
+There are four train options you can choose from:

 From Nikko train station there are buses (190 JPY = 2 us$) up to the temple and shrine area, or you can walk (uphill for about 20 min).
 Bus stops are announced in English.